What Is Self-Defeating Personality Disorder?

 Learn about self-defeating personality disorder

-With similarities to cluster B personality disorders in the DSM-5, the APA hasn't seen it as a clinically valuable diagnosis.
+With similarities to cluster B personality disorders in the DSM-5, self-defeating personality disorder (also called masochistic personality disorder) hasn’t been viewed as a clinically valuable diagnosis by the APA.
 Instead, "other specified personality disorder" or "unspecified personality disorder" may be used if one doesn't fit the criteria of a current personality disorder from the DSM-5.

 What is self-defeating personality disorder?